astrada/google-drive-ocamlfuse/doc/Configuration.md

     background_folder_fetching=false

+[Since 0.7.28] Specifies whether to use a [local web server](https://developers.google.com/identity/protocols/oauth2/native-app#redirect-uri_loopback) to receive the OAuth2 authorization code:

+    oauth2_loopback=false

+[Since 0.7.28] Specifies the port of the local web server:

+    oauth2_loopback_port=8080

 ### Document export formats

 `desktop` format creates a shortcut to the document that will be opened in the web browser for edit.
 If `desktop_entry_as_html=true` instead of `.desktop` files you will get `.html` files.